toanth/motors/README.md

 - Futility Pruning
 - Late Move Pruning
 - SEE pruning in quiescent search
-- Adjust pruning and reduction margins based on eval difference to last move
+- Adjusts pruning and reduction margins based on eval difference to previous move
 - Time Management with a soft and hard bound, as well as support for fixed time, depth, nodes, mate and `infinite`, or any combination of these
     - Almost full UCI compliance, including `searchmoves`, `ponder`, `multipv`, etc. Notable missing features are endgame tablebases and a